top of page

-The Nature Embedded Mind by Julie Brams: A forest therapy guide’s review
+"The Nature Embedded Mind" by Julie Brams: A forest therapy guide’s review

-If you’re looking for a thoughtful book about forest therapy, forest bathing, ecopsychology and humanity’s relationship with the natural world, The Nature Embedded Mind by Julie Brams offers a deeply reflective exploration of those themes.
+If you’re seeking a thoughtful book about forest therapy, forest bathing, ecopsychology, and humanity’s relationship with the natural world, "The Nature Embedded Mind" by Julie Brams offers a deeply reflective exploration of these themes.

-I approached the book not only as a reader, but as a certified forest therapy guide who has experienced the training and philosophy Brams describes.
+I approached the book not only as a reader but as a certified forest therapy guide who has experienced the training and philosophy Brams describes.

-The Nature Embedded Mind by Julie Brams explores the idea that humans are not separate from nature but psychologically and biologically embedded within it.
-Drawing on ecopsychology and forest therapy training, the book examines how reconnecting with the natural world can reshape identity, heal disconnection and restore a sense of belonging within Earth’s living systems.
+"The Nature Embedded Mind" by Julie Brams explores the idea that humans are not separate from nature but are psychologically and biologically embedded within it.
+Drawing on ecopsychology and forest therapy training, the book examines how reconnecting with the natural world can reshape identity, heal disconnection, and restore a sense of belonging within Earth’s living systems.

 Quick overview